Shayankhannn/Next-Hire/README.md

 fix --  select field its not picking value in edit mode and other rselect too --- done add option component and pass props to it

-fix -- textarea same issue as select --- done add value to props fix -- experience validation issue
+fix -- textarea same issue as select --- done add value to props fix -- experience validation issue -- done was passing it wrong

+fix -- tag code the refactoring isnt really woring out

 ----------

 learning